2250 - Principles of Genetics - Dr. Carr

 A) 4 B) 9 C) 16 D) 27 E) 32 F) 64 G) 81

 IV.
-GENETIC STRUCTURES: The numbers in the left-hand
+GENETIC STRUCTURES: Enter the correct LETTER for

 The following DNA is part of a gene that